aweris/stp/README.md

 # Sales Tax Problem
-The idea of this project creates example application solving "Sales Tax Problem."
+The idea of this project to create an example application solving "Sales Tax Problem."

 ## Problem